Vincent van der Voort: 2022

 After starting with a whitewash win over Adam Hunt in his opening match at the 2022 PDC World Darts Championship, Van der Voort was one of three players that had to withdraw from the tournament before their third round match, after testing positive for COVID-19.

+2023

+Van der Voort started his 2023 PDC World Darts Championship campaign with a 3–0 win over Cameron Menzies, before losing a close third round match to Luke Humphries 4–3.

+Van der Voort entered the PDC Tour Card Holder Qualifiers in November to try to qualify for the 2024 PDC World Darts Championship, after falling outside of the top 32 on both the PDC Order of Merit and Pro Tour Order of Merit.
+He was eliminated in the last 32 to fellow Dutch player Jeffrey Sparidaans 6–2.

+2024

+Van der Voort was eliminated in the fifth round 10–6 of the UK Open to Dimitri Van den Bergh, who would go on to win the tournament.

+Van der Voort didn't enter the PDC Tour Card Holder Qualifiers to try to qualify for the 2025 PDC World Darts Championship and lost his Tour Card as a result by finishing 69th on the PDC Order of Merit.

-WSD career
+Planned WSD career

-Van der Voort was invited to compete at the 2025 World Seniors Darts Championship, following a rule change that allowed players aged 45 or over to compete.
+After losing his Tour Card at the end of 2024, Van der Voort was invited to compete at the 2025 World Seniors Darts Championship, following a rule change that allowed players aged 45 or over to compete.
 He was due to face 2022 WDF World Champion, Neil Duff, in the first round.
 But he withdrew from the tournament for medical reasons.

-He was also drawn to face Steve Beaton at the 2025 World Seniors Matchplay come November.
-But the tournament was ultimately cancelled, after the WSD folded in August, meaning Vincent was not given the chance to compete in any of the seniors darts events.
+Van der Voort was also drawn to face Steve Beaton at the 2025 World Seniors Matchplay come November.
+But the tournament was ultimately cancelled, after the WSD folded in August, meaning he was not given the chance to compete in any of the seniors darts events.